Section | Headnote |

 Upon the disestablishment of the special fund of the relief association under this section, the plan is the successor in interest of the special fund of the relief association for all claims against the special fund other than a claim against the special fund, the relief association, the municipality, the fire department, or any person connected with the relief association in a fiduciary capacity under chapter 356A or common law that was based on any act or acts which were not performed in good faith and which constituted a breach of a fiduciary obligation.
 As the successor in interest of the special fund of the relief association, the plan may assert any applicable defense in any judicial proceeding which the board of trustees of the relief association or the municipality would have been entitled to assert.

-(a) Annually, by March 31, the fire chief of the fire department with firefighters who are active members of either the lump-sum division or the monthly benefit division shall certify to the executive director the service credit for the previous calendar year of each firefighter rendering active service with the fire department.
+(a) Annually, by March 31, the fire chief of a fire department with volunteer firefighters who are active members of the retirement plan must certify to the executive director the service credit for the previous calendar year of each volunteer firefighter rendering active service with the fire department.

 (b) The fire chief shall provide to each firefighter rendering active service with the fire department notification of the amount of service credit rendered by the firefighter for the calendar year.
-The service credit notification must be provided to the firefighter 60 days before its certification to the executive director of the Public Employees Retirement Association, along with an indication of the process for the firefighter to challenge the fire chief's determination of service credit.
+The service credit notification must be provided to the firefighter 60 days before its certification to the executive director, along with an explanation of the process for the firefighter to challenge the fire chief's determination of service credit.
 If the service credit amount is challenged in a timely fashion, the fire chief shall hold a hearing on the challenge, accept and consider any additional pertinent information, and make a final determination of service credit.
-The final determination of service credit by the fire chief is not reviewable by the executive director of the Public Employees Retirement Association or by the board of trustees of the Public Employees Retirement Association.
+The final determination of service credit by the fire chief is not reviewable by the executive director or by the board of trustees.

 (c) The service credit certification is an official public document.
 If a false service credit certification is filed or if false information regarding service credits is provided, section 353.19 applies.